grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 The _Gnat_ was sinking.

+[//]: # (Add: back to the Prospect here)

-But not so fast that it did not right itself first.
+But the _Gnat_ was not so fast that it did not right itself first.
 The sucking hole under them pulled harder on the lead weights at the bottom of the boat than the rest of it.
 Slowly the keel was drawn and the sail rolled back up to where it was supposed to be.

 Shakes was almost ecstatic.
 He started laughing.
 "Hemi!
 This is it.
 But at least the _Gnat_ is going down upright!
 With some dignity!"
 He found his lighter and tried to light the cigarette that was somehow still hanging unlit from his lips.
 The cigarette was soaked and refused to light, but the glow of the flame from the lighter showed them how dire their situation was.